 K-Beauty toners balance the skin’s pH

 These aforementioned moisturizing ingredients are important because they restore the skin’s pH.
-Your skin’s natural pH is around 5.5.
+Your skin’s is around 5.5.
 But pollution, oil production, makeup, and alcohol can shift your skin’s state, hence its pH.
 K-Beauty toners, on the other hand, mimic the skin’s natural pH.
 Most have a pH ranging from 5.0 to 5.5, according to Pai.
 By applying K-Beauty toners directly to the skin, you encourage skin to maintain its balanced state.

 “If skin is not at a balanced pH level, it becomes prone to the cycle of excessive dryness followed by too much oil production, and even environmental damage,” says Pai.